serenity-js/serenity-js/documentation/website/src/contributing.md

 - `make clean verify` - removes build artifacts, runs the linter, transpiles TypeScript to JavaScript, runs the unit tests, runs the integration tests located under `integration/*/`
 - `make clean verify report site` - same as verify, but additionally generates test reports and produces the serenity-js.org website.
 This is the **full local build** you should run at least once before committing your changes and submitting the pull request.

-If you encounter any issues, let us know on the [Serenity/JS Contributors Channel](https://gitter.im/serenity-js/Contributors) on Gitter.
+If you encounter any issues, let us know on the [Serenity/JS Contributors Channel](https://matrix.to/#/#serenity-js-contributors:gitter.im).